 Another important thing to do is reach out to your contacts.
 The best way to get an interview is through a personal recommendation.
 So use those contacts.
 That’s what they are there for.

-When you land an interview take a few minutes and consider some questions that they might ask you.
+When you land an interview, take a few minutes and consider some questions they might ask you.
 Think about what you might answer and practice speaking those answers out loud.
 Work with a friend or with your mirror.
 But do it!
 Practice…

 Again, like #1, this is key.

 Applying for a job can be frustrating and disheartening.
-There are so many people out there applying for jobs and it can be hard to stand up and be noticed.
+So many people are out there applying for jobs, and it can be hard to stand up and be noticed.

 But you will be.
-Put your best self out there as often as you can and you will be discovered and given the opportunity to shine.
+Put your best self out there as often as possible, and you will be discovered and allowed to shine.

 Don’t give up until you get the job of your dreams.

 No one should be stuck in a job that they have outgrown.
-Don’t let indecision and the unknown hold you back from looking for a new job.
+Don’t let indecision and the unknown keep you from seeking a new job.